neurobin/lcget/README.md

 1. The above gets a test certificate.
 If you edit  and use the above configuration file make sure to comment out the testing block for getting a valid certificate.
 2. In the above example, I didn't have to do anything at all other than running the **lcget** command.
 Not even giving ssh password as my ssh login uses (private and public) key pairs for authentication.
+3. The above uses **Document Root** of the domain as the challenge directory.
+If challenge directory is elsewhere, change the jssh config file accordingly, e.g if challenge for example.com is redirected to challenge.example.com, use the document root (or credentials) of `challenge.example.com` as working directory in `example.com.conf` (jssh config file for example.com)

 # Caveats: